Corinium Dobunnorum

+Etymology

+The name is first attested by Ptolemy around 150 CE, though the earliest surviving manuscripts are from the thirteenth century.
+These give various slightly different spellings, of which the original seems to have been Κορίνιον (Corinion).
+The etymology of this name is, however, unknown.

 Roman fort

 A Roman fort was established at Corinium in the territory of the friendly tribe of the Dobunni about a year after the Roman conquest of Britain.
 The main settlement in the area at the time was the hillfort at Bagendon.
-Three main Roman roads met in Corinium: the Fosse Way, Akeman Street, and Ermin Street.
+Three main Roman roads met in Corinium: the Fosse Way, Akeman Street, and Ermin Way.

 Tribal capital

 By the mid-70s CE, the military had abandoned the fort and the site became the tribal capital (civitas) of the Dobunni.
 Over the next twenty years, a street grid was laid out and the town was furnished with an array of large public stone buildings, two market places, and numerous shops and private houses.
 The forum and basilica were bigger than any other in Britain, apart from Londinium's.

 The basilica was decorated with beautifully carved Corinthian capitals, Italian marble wall veneers and Purbeck Marble mouldings.
 Unfortunately, it was built over the ditch of the old fort and the walls cracked and sank, forcing a major rebuilding project in the mid-2nd century.

 There appears to have been a cattle market adjoining the forum with a market hall and several butchers' shops.
 A system of wooden water pipes indicates there was also an aqueduct but no public baths have been identified.
 The amphitheatre stood to the south-east of the town in the area now called the Querns.
 It was built on the site of an old quarry aligned with the street grid, an unusual feature.

 As yet, no temples have been located, although numerous fine sculptures show much religious activity in the town.
 The missing Christian bishop represented by a deacon at the Council of Arles in 314 may come from Corinium.

 The town was fortified in the late 2nd century.
 There were five gates and polygonal towers were later added to the walls.
 About fifty years after their construction, there appears to have been a partial collapse and the complex was largely rebuilt to include small chambers around the circuit.
 These may have been animal pens, convict cells, or small shrines.

 Corinium seems to have been the home to a number of very early private stone houses of wealthy individuals.
 Some date from the 110s.
 Such buildings continued to be built and occupied throughout the life of the town, but were particularly luxurious during the 4th century, when mosaic floors and fine sculpture were much in evidence.

 It has been suggested that the town was the centre of both a stone-carving industry, under a certain Sulinus son of Brucetus, and a mosaic industry with two schools of art, based on images of the saltire and Orpheus.
 There were also bakers, glass makers, blacksmiths and goldsmiths within the walls.